 Brooklime, Veronica beccabunga

 This pretty British native bears delicate blue flowers from May to July.
-Plants will look best if plants are renewed from cuttings every year (cuttings should be taken from new, leggy stems).
+Plants will look best if they’re renewed from cuttings every year (cuttings should be taken from new, leggy stems).
 Newts use the leaves to lay their eggs in spring.

 Iris pseudacorus ‘Berlin Tiger’

 From May to September Nymphaea ‘Hermine’ bears large, star-shaped pure white flowers in contrast with large olive-green leaves.
 The flowers are good for pollinators and the leaves make a good landing pad for bees and other insects.
 Ideal for medium-sized ponds, grow it in water depths of 30-75cm.